Farama-Foundation/PettingZoo/README.md

 *Down scaling* uses mean pooling to reduce the observations output by each game by the given x and y scales.
 The dimension of an environment must be an integer multiple of it's scale.
 Downscaling is important for making the output of an environment small enough to work with commonly used architectures for deep reinforcement learning.
 This is only available for graphical games with 2D or 3D outputs.
 The default is `None`.

-*Reshapping* can take argument `flatten`, and turn 2D or 3D observations into a 1D vector, to be usable with simpler neural network architectures.
+*Reshaping* can take argument `flatten`, and turn 2D or 3D observations into a 1D vector, to be usable with simpler neural network architectures.
 It can also take argument `expand`, which adds an empty dimension to the observation (i.e. turning a 2D array into a 1 tall 3D array).

 *Range scaling* linearly scales observations such that env_min is 0 and env_max is 1.
 This is useful because neural networks generally perform better on normalized inputs, and for example graphical games output observations over (0, 255).
 The default is `None`.